nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

 ### Lightweight, non-toxic CZTS solar
 Researchers in the centre I work at are pioneering a [new method](https://onlinelibrary.wiley.com/doi/10.1002/adfm.202211421) to fabricate lightweight CZTS solar cells using only low-energy processes.
 (CZTS stands for 'Copper, Zinc, Tin, Sulfur and Selenium', which are the elements these solar cells are composed of).

 This approach not only eliminates the use of toxic materials in many other emerging solar technologies (such as lead-rich [perovskites](https://www.nature.com/articles/s41467-019-13910-y)) but also reduces embedded carbon when compared to traditional silicon solar panels, and in the long run, should be more cost-effective to manufacture and have even lower embedded carbon than silicon PV panels.
+The simpler manufacturing process allow for lower capital costs for a given production scale, which might afford local Australian manufacturing of CZTS PV that would provide both energy securty and local clean energy jobs.

+PV modules made using CZTS are expected to be much lighter than conventional silicon PV, and potentially flexible as well, which could unlock PV uses in areas where silicon PV currently cannot work due to weight or flexibility constraints.

-In 2023 I led an initiative to critically evaluate our assumption that these innovative CZTS solar cells could not only compete with existing silicon cells, but also be manufactured in Australia.
+In 2023 I led a team tasked with critically evaluating and testing these purported benefits of CZTS PV to decide if, and how, CZTS solar cells could be brought onto the market and compete with existing silicon PV.
 This project was undertaken as part of CSIRO's 'On Prime' program.

 <div class="row justify-content-sm-center">
     <div class="col-sm-12 mt-3 mt-md-0">